Eligibility: Pell Grant recipients only, semester, year and/or summer programs.

 - Dependent Child of an active duty military member during the time of application in one of the following branches: Air Force, Army, Marine Corps, Navy and Coast Guard

-- Recipient of any type of Title IV Federal Financial Aid (i.e. federal student loans or Pell Grant, etc.) during their study abroad program or internship
+- Recipient of any type of Title IV Federal Financial Aid (i.e. federal student loans or Pell Grant, etc.) during their study away program or internship

 - Applying for credit-bearing study abraod programs in a country or area with an overall Travel Adivsory Level 1 or 2, according to the US Department of State’s Travel Advisory System.